 Configuration Parameters

-The component uses configuration parameters which can be found in the [LinuxFirewall] section of the unified configuration file of Dr.Web for UNIX Mail Servers.
+The component uses the configuration parameters specified in the [LinuxFirewall] section of the unified configuration file of Dr.Web for UNIX Mail Servers.

 The section contains the following parameters: